 Application code that uses PSS interacts with abstract storage types, abstract storage homes and types defined in the CosPersistentState module.
 This code is completely shielded from PSS-implementation dependencies by the C++ language mapping for abstract storage types, abstract storage homes, and the types defined by the CosPersistentState module.

 Storage types and storage homes are mapped to concrete programming language constructs with implementation-dependent parts such as C++ members.

 The C++ mapping for PSDL and IDL modules is the same.
 The mapping for abstract storage types and abstract storage homes is similar to the mapping for IDL structs and abstract valuetypes; the mapping for storage types and storage homes is similar to the mapping for IDL structs or valuetypes.

 Implementation of operations in abstract storage types and abstract storage homes are typically provided in classes derived from classes generated by the psdl backend to the IDL compiler.

-Factories and connector operations The CosPersistentState module defines factories to create instances of all user-defined classes, and operations to register them with a given connector: module CosPersistentState { native StorageObjectFactory; native StorageHomeFactory; native SessionFactory; interface Connector { StorageObjectFactory register_storage_object_factory(in TypeId storage_type_name, in StorageObjectFactory factory);
+Factories and connector operations

+The CosPersistentState module defines factories to create instances of all user-defined classes, and operations to register them with a given connector:

 '''

+module CosPersistentState {

+native StorageObjectFactory;

+native StorageHomeFactory;

+native SessionFactory;

+interface Connector {

+StorageObjectFactory

+register_storage_object_factory(

+in TypeId storage_type_name,

+in StorageObjectFactory factory

+);

 StorageHomeFactory

 register_storage_home_factory(

+in TypeId storage_home_factory(

+in TypeId storage_home_factory(

+in StorageHomeFactory

+register_storage_home_factory(

 in TypeId storage_home_type_name,

+in StorageHomeFactory

+register_storage_home_factory(

+in TypeId storage_home_type_name,

 in StorageHomeFactory factory

 );

-SessionFactory

-register_session_factory(

-in TypeId catalog_type_name,

-in SessionFactory factory

-);

-// ...

 };

+};

 '''

-Each register operation returns the factory previously registered with the given name; it returns NULL if there is no previously registered factory.
+Each register_operation returns the factory previously registered with the given name; it returns NULL if there is no previously registered factory.